Lechosław Olsza: Managerial career

 In between various non-footballing activities and multiple emigrations from Poland, over the years he has had various roles at GKS Katowice, ranging from first team coach, second coach, assistant manager, manager, director of football, kit man, manual labourer, and stoker.

 Personal life

-He comes from a sporting family; his father Józef played for Ruch Chorzów, his uncle Kazimierz Pietranek for Stal Sosnowiec.
+Olsza comes from a sporting family; his father Józef played for Ruch Chorzów, his uncle Kazimierz Pietranek for Stal Sosnowiec.
 Lechosław's daughter Aleksandra is a former Wimbledon Junior Girls title holder, his wife Barbara a 29-time national tennis champion, and his son a professional sports coach with a doctorate in sports science.